Project update: April 2017

 What will happen to the Cushman Substation?

-How will the recent nomination of some of the Cushman property to the Tacoma Register of Historic Places affect the project?
+What is the status of the nomination of some of the Cushman and Adams substation property to the Tacoma Register of Historic Places affect the project?

 What is the history of the towers?